Tax injustice to small business owners

 It is based on a survey of its members that CFIB appeals to François Legault and the Minister of Finance to correct the tax inequality plaguing 38,000 small businesses operating in the construction and services sectors.

-The two main demands of CFIB members are: “Reduce taxes (which 57% of members want) and improve tax credits for companies to allow them to offer better working conditions (requested by 49% of members). »
+The two main demands of CFIB members are: “Reduce taxes (which 57% of members want) and improve corporate tax credits to enable them to offer better working conditions (requested by 49% of members). »

 frustration

-This is even more frustrating for our 38,000 small businesses that don’t have access to a reduced SBD tax rate, while elsewhere in the country these businesses are entitled to absorb tax rates of anywhere from 2 3%, depending on the county.
+This is even more frustrating for our 38,000 small businesses that do not have access to the reduced SBD tax rate, while elsewhere in the country these businesses are entitled to absorb tax rates of anywhere from 2 3%, depending on the county.

 When the Quebec government subjected small and medium-sized companies in the construction and services sectors to the famous standard of a minimum “5,000 paid hours” to access DPE, it was specifically targeting professionals (including doctors) set up for the purpose of paying provinces lower wages. tax.